Saddened, says PM Modi on Raigad building collapse

 Saddened by the building collapse in Mahad, Raigad in Maharashtra.
 My thoughts are with the families of those who lost their dear ones.
 I pray the injured recover soon.
 Local authorities and NDRF teams are at the site of the tragedy, providing all possible assistance: PM— PMO India (@PMOIndia) August 25, 2020

-One person was killed and several others injured after a five storey building collapsed in the Kajalpura area of Mahad town on Monday evening.
+Atleast five person was killed and several others injured after a five storey building collapsed in the Kajalpura area of Mahad town on Monday evening.
 Several persons who were trapped in the debris have been rescued.
 Three teams of the National Disaster Response Force (NDRF) are present at the spot and carrying out rescue operations.